The members of Real Art Works gather periodically throughout the year to plan events and share creative ideas.

 it’s spirit may be released and depicted only through the hands of a carver.”

-Milli Beal has always had a passion for creating beauty, but it wasn't until she moved to the beautiful little town of Troy in 2007 and fell in love with the majestic beauty of her wilderness surroundings that her passion for creating transcended into art.
+Milli Beal has always had a passion for creating; bringing new life to old, discarded items.
+But it wasn't until she moved to Troy in 2007 and fell in love with the breathtaking beauty of her wilderness surroundings that her passion for creating transcended into art.

 Shortly after her arrival in Troy, Milli was introduced to woodcarving by Canadian artist Robert Kirk, and immediately discovered that she had a natural ability to transform a discarded piece of tree into what is known as "the spirit of the tree" in ancient folklore.
 Nothing is ever drawn on the piece beforehand, instead, she allows the piece itself to dictate what it will look like as she carves.
 That introduction has morphed into all types of woodworking and creating art from natural elements as seen in her beautiful birch baskets, Woodland Ornaments and Magnets, and Antler Jewelry.

-Milli enjoys hiking through the dense forest with her husband Gary and their dog Magnus, gathering raw materials that can be crafted into art; birch bark, antler sheds, moss, vines…. to her, the forest offers up a myriad of natural elements just waiting to be transformed, and nothing is more gratifying than releasing the beauty veiled beneath decades and even centuries of decay.
+Milli enjoys hiking through the dense forest with her husband Gary and their Shih Tzu Rusty, gathering raw materials that can be crafted into art; birch bark, antler sheds, moss, vines…. to her, the forest offers up a myriad of natural elements just waiting to be transformed, and nothing is more gratifying than releasing the beauty veiled beneath decades and even centuries of decay.

 Each of her designs come solely from her mind’s eye and reflects how the individual piece speaks to her.
 They are as unique and mysterious as the forest itself, thus no two creations will ever be exactly the same.